Daylight Saving Time Begins March 8 at 2 a.m.

 - If the CO alarm sounds, immediately move to a fresh air location outdoors or by an open window or door.
 Make sure everyone inside the home is accounted for.
 Call for help from a fresh air location and stay in that spot until emergency personnel arrive.

 - Develop and practice a home escape plan with all members of the household.

-For more information on smoke detector and CO alarm safety, visit the NFPA website or contact the Plymouth Fire Department at 508-830-4213.
+For more information on smoke detector and CO alarm safety, visit the NFPA website or contact your local fire department.